harshi-saha/beng183-final-paper/Group_4_Hi-C/final_paper.md

 This paper will provide details on the biological context of Hi-C, the workflow process, and an overview of Hi-C Data Analysis.

-The different sections of the report are listed and linked below for easy navigation:
+The different sections of the paper are listed and linked below for easy navigation:

 - [Genome Organization](#genome-organization):
   - [Chromosome Territories](#chromosome-territories)